 “By contrast, recent papers with more robust methodology challenge the earlier reports of hypersensitivity to wool.
 They concluded that the evidence to date fails to support the notion that wool is an allergen, or that wool fibre causes allergic reactions.”

-The new appraisal introduces novel and important insights, unreferenced to date in medical literature, regarding textile related physiology and modern fibre specification and processing.
+The new appraisal introduces novel and important insights from the textile literature, unreferenced to date in medical literature, regarding textile related physiology and modern fibre specification and processing.

 “This latest review is of high relevance to allergists, dermatologists and physicians – and of course consumers.
 The ultimate aim is that this research will lead to increased consumer demand for Australian Merino wool.